ManuelHany/recipe-app-api/notes.md

     3. Provide flexibility over URLs and logic
     4. Useful for NON CRUD APIs:
       - eg: authentication, jobs, external apis.
-      - anythin that doesn't map to a specific model in your system.
+      - anything that doesn't map to a specific model in your system.
   - `Viewsets`
-    1. focused around actions -> Retreive, list, update, partial updated, destroy
+    1. focused around actions -> Retrieve, list, update, partial updated, destroy
     2. Map to django models
     3. Use routers to generate URLs
     4. Great for CRUD operations on models.

+- `mixins`
+  - mixins are mainly things that you could mix in to a view to add functionality.

+#### Python
+- setattr:
+  - The `setattr` function in Python is used to set the value of an attribute of an object dynamically.
+It takes three arguments:
+  1. `object`: The object whose attribute is being set.
+  2. `attribute name`: The name of the attribute you want to set (as a string).
+  3. `value`: The value to assign to the attribute.